medined/perl-5-by-example/perl_5_by_example/statements.md

 of <TT>$secondVar</TT> is a bit more complex than the other variables.
 Using a statement block does not change the program execution in any way; it simply is a visual device to mark sections of code and a way to create local variables.

-<H2><A name=" Statement Blocks and Local Variables">Statement Blocks and Local
+## Statement Blocks and Local Variables

-Variables</A></H2>Normally, it's a good idea to place all of your variable initialization at the top of a program or function.
+Normally, it's a good idea to place all of your variable initialization at the top of a program or function.
 However, if you are maintaining some existing code, you may want to use a statement block and local variables to minimize the impact of your changes on the rest of the code -